 Deciding between Basic and Extended Donor Profile

 When you are searching for the right sperm donor for you, you should consider whether your donor should have a basic donor profile or an extended donor profile.
-You make this choice in combination with deciding whether the sperm donor should be anonymous or non-anonymous.
-A donor can have a Basic Profile and be either an Anonymous Donor or a Non-anonymous Donor, or he can have an Extended Profile and be either anonymous or non-anonymous.
-This means that the type of profile (basic or extended) is not an indicator of whether the donor is anonymous or non-anonymous.
+You make this choice in combination with deciding whether the sperm donor should be a Non-ID Release or ID Release Donor.
+A donor can have a Basic Profile and be either a Non-ID Release Donor or an ID Release Donor, or he can have an Extended Profile and be either Non-ID Release or ID Release.
+This means that the type of profile (basic or extended) is not an indicator of whether the donor is a Non-ID Release or an ID Release Donor.
 But what does it mean, then?
 You might ask.
 Get the answer in this post where we guide you through the difference between a basic and an extended donor profile.

 What is a basic donor profile?

 A sperm donor with a Basic Profile at Cryos is registered with a number such as 456, 8756, 11250 etc. In a Basic Profile, you can access basic information about the donor’s race, ethnicity, eye colour, hair colour, height, weight and blood type.
 Often, you can also get information about the donor’s education and occupation.
 The Basic Profile is simple and contains no child photos, voice recording etc.

 What is an extended donor profile?